 Are you looking to change up your DIY game this summer?
 Add DIY flower candles to your repertoire (and one more reason to spam your friend’s Instagram feed.)
 Your summer Bouqs can now pull double duty when you upcycle your flowers into homemade candles for your family and friends.
 Head online and order a special delivery of your favorite blooms.
-From roses to daisies, we’ve got all of your flower candle crafting needs covered.
+From roses to rustic florals, we’ve got all of your flower candle crafting needs covered.
+And DIY flower candles are just one of the fun things you can do with dried flowers!

 Create Your Vision